Pregnancy Week by Week

 He starts developing more control on his muscles and can therefore yawn, put his finger in his mouth, raise his arm, and even catch the umbilical cord!
 He keeps moving and sometimes bumps on the walls of your uterus.
 What is important at this time of pregnancy are the movements in response to your external stimulation.
 When you caress your belly, you cause pressure variations of the amniotic fluid that make him move.

-Third Trimester – Week 25 to 40 until Birth
+Third Trimester of pregnancy – Week 25 to 40 until Birth

 The Development of the Fetus